NationalAssociationOfRealtors/Indicators/README.rst

-This application was built to provide users with a framework for leveraging natural language to request information about economic data from the FRED API (via the Amazon Echo).
+This application was built to provide users with a framework for leveraging natural language to request information about economic data from the FRED API.

-At this point, we only support requesting information about Gross Domestic Product.
-We're actively working to generalize the model so that we can support a wider range of economic data series.
-Stay tuned.
+Visit the `Federal Reserve Bank of St. Louis` to browse available economic data series.

+  .. _Federal Reserve Bank of St. Louis: https://research.stlouisfed.org/fred2/

 Installation
 ------------